top of page

 CB | KANSAS | 6’1 | 175

-Strengths: Bryant is a loose and fluid CB with great movement skills.
-He’s able to flip, turn, and pivot with ease, allowing him to run with quicker and twitchier WR’s.
-Bryant is a willing tackler with a decisive downhill trigger.
-He has great ball skills and can make plays at the catch point Weaknesses: Bryant is very slim and will need to add mass at the next level.
-He’s a gambler, but I’d like to see him be a little more disciplined Bottom Line: Bryant’s size could limit his ability, but I love his movement skills and aggression.
+Strengths: Bryant is a loose and fluid corner with excellent movement skills.
+He can flip, turn, and pivot with ease, allowing him to stay sticky against quick and twitchy receivers.
+He’s a willing tackler with a sharp downhill trigger and has great ball skills to make plays at the catch point.
+Weaknesses: He’s very slim and will need to add mass to hold up physically.
+He’s also a bit of a gambler and could benefit from more discipline in coverage.
+Bottom Line: Bryant’s size may cap his ceiling, but his movement skills and aggressive mindset give him strong upside as a playmaking corner.

 Emmanuel Forbes